 This delivery and certification phase, again typically a calendar year, will provide the opportunity for the instructional team to teach the reformed course in its ostensibly final form.
 As always, minor revisions to the course will occur in response to new ideas and changing conditions, but this year provides the opportunity for the entire CCD team to closely examine the efficacy of all course elements and practices, while also carefully scoping the nature and extent of support needed to continue instruction with the level of quality inspired by the development and piloting phase.
 Ideally this period will be less intense than the development and piloting period, but we still expect it to involve biweekly meetings of the entire CCD team.

 Success in this context will be defined relative to two principal standards: baseline measures obtained from pre-reform and design and exploration phase offerings of the course, and the goals laid out in the proposal phase of the CCD process.
 Comparisons to pre-reform offerings will rely primarily on existing student record data extending back to the year 2000.
-This may be augmented by internal course information available from learning management system (CTools and Canvas) offerings from recent years.
+This may be augmented by internal course information available from learning management system (Canvas) offerings from recent years.
 In most cases, explicit measures of student growth toward learning goals will be entirely new, making comparison to pre-reform offerings impossible.
 Because supporting an unusually diverse array of students is an essential challenge for foundational courses, careful examination of performance equity and classroom climate both before and after reform will play an especially important role in this evaluation.

 The key outcome of this period will be a report describing the design goals of the class, methods chosen to implement those goals, and evidence representing the success of students in achieving those goals.
 This course report will also include estimates of the nature and extent of support needed to operate this reformed course, both within the department and from CRLT, in the long term.
 While this report will necessarily include contributions from all members of the CCD team, development of the formal report will be coordinated and led by the CRLT instructional designer assigned to this team.
 As this phase comes to an end, the CCD team will present the course report to the FCI Faculty Advisory Board for review.